Home Occupations and Child Care Homes

 Click on this link for further information how to conduct business from your home.
 In addition, information is provided about Family Day Care Homes and Child Care Homes in residential districts.

 Any time you perform any work from your home, or use your home as the place of business, then you must obtain a Home Occupation Permit.
-This includes off-site business activities such as gardeners, painters, or consultants who work at a client’s residence.
+Most commonly this includes a home office within one room inside the residence.
+Usually there can be no customers visiting the residence (with a few limited exceptions as summarized below).

 If you would like to operate a Family Day Care Home, please refer to the bottom of this page for further information.